cuauhtlahuac/AdvancedReduxCode/testing/myTestingNotes.md

         import ReactDOM from 'react-dom';
         import App from './App';

             //"it" is a global function, it will callit any time when create a test
             //Don't need to require or import because is GLOBAL
             //The first argument of it function are to be the same, the first is a description, type string
             //The second argument is the logic, the body to execute
             //Don't need to specify the name if the file to test, because the file is in this case App.js and by default it already import the file.

             //The test use JEST and it runs in the terminal, Jest simule the browser it('renders without crashing', () => {
             // Create the div to simulate a div, because the test run in terminal not in browser it's a fake div const div = document.createElement('div');
             // React dom render an app component in a JSDOM inside of that the render ReactDOM.render(<App />, div);
             // Print in console and check if the CommentBox is in there
             //console.log(div.innerHTML)
             //Once you cheked confirm if the element contain the text Comment Box inside,
             //write a expect function, first take the contain inside of the div
             //and then that contain a text it must be exactly the same
             //that wrote in the commentbox component
           expect(div.innerHTML).toContain('Comment Box')
             //'expect' function is a global function like 'it' function.
 The first argument must be an object,
             //element or werever that we need to inspect inside of it. check diagram 10_expectFunction.PNG
             //Then write the match statement, in this case is toContain
             //Line of code below is going to find app component and remove app component entirely
             //Is a clean up after the test run, if not clean, the component can run during test and can affect the performance of test
           ReactDOM.unmountComponentAtNode(div);
         });

 ### Finding the best aproach
-        //Based in the next of code
+        //Based in the next code
         expect(div.innerHTML).toContain('Comment Box')
 - In summary, the test must be check one time for any element, in the code above we check two things and it would beeing a mess, because when te app grows, i will be must dificult to check the right information
 - We going to install a library created by RBB to do the test a little bit easier because enzyme was created for react.